-- 1. Visit http://tplinkmodem.net, and log in with the account you set for the router. - 2.
+- Visit http://tplinkmodem.net, and log in with your TP-Link ID or the password you set for the router. - 2.
 Go to Advanced > Network > LAN Settings page and select IPv4. - 3.
 Scroll down to locate the Address Reservation table and click Add to add an address reservation entry for your device.

-- 4. Enter the MAC address of the device for which you want to reserve IP address. - 5.
+- 4. Click Scan and select the device for which you want to reserve IP address.
+Then the MAC Address and IP Address fields will be automatically filled in. - 5.
 Specify the IP address which will be reserved by the router. - 6.
-Check to Enable this entry and click OK to make the settings effective.
+Check to Enable this entry and click Save to make the settings effective.

-13. 2.
+15. 2.
 IPv6 LAN Settings

-Based on the IPv6 protocol, the modem router provides two ways to assign IPv6 LAN addresses:
+Based on the IPv6 protocol, the modern router provides two ways to assign IPv6 LAN addresses: